IngloriousCoderz/inglorious-engine/packages/web/README.md

 You get Svelte-like ergonomic simplicity, but with no compiler and no magic.

-> “Re-render everything → let lit-html update only what changed.”
+> "Re-render everything → let lit-html update only what changed."

 It's that simple — and surprisingly fast in practice.